 Without any doubt, converting credit card statements to Excel or CSV improves accuracy, boosts efficiency, and gives your team the insights they need.
 Let’s see how you can take manual work out of the picture and automate your processes.

-How to Convert Credit Card Statements to Excel and CSV
+How to Convert Credit Card Statements to Excel and CSV with Klippa

 If you’re handling bank statements manually, it’s time to upgrade.
 Klippa DocHorizon is an Intelligent Document Processing (IDP) platform that makes it easy to build a fully automated workflow that extracts key data and delivers it wherever you need it.